M-earnest/tutorial_jupyter_books/content/2_host/host_website.md

 The website is generated directly from the contents of your GitHub repo and is automatically updated whenever changes are made to the repository.

 ## Goals
-This chapter aims to include the following goals.
-Do check back here later and you feel like the lesson addressed the stated goals appropriately!
+This chapter aims to include the following goals:

 1. Learn how to host a website using GitHub pages
 2. Learn some common error warnings and how to troubleshoot them